aramder/aramder.github.io/lcftra/_posts/2018-9-13-animation-GSE.md

 ![Underside of panel, wired](/images/lcftra/GSE/panel underside.jpg)

 Aside from handling data, the GSE also provides various enable signals for the valve bank module electronics.
 Each channel's hydraulic vavle driver, as well as the Br-EFB (the PID controller for all 4 channels in each bank), has an indiviudal enable.

+![Photo of GSE and remote e-stop](/images/lcftra/GSE/GSE and Estop.jpg)

 There is also a port for a remote e-stop button which must be connected in order to enable anything in the valve bank box.

-![Photo of GSE and remote e-stop](/images/lcftra/GSE/GSE and Estop.jpg)

-With the completion of this unit, testing of the animation system has begun.

 ![External photo of GSE enclosure](/images/lcftra/GSE/enclosure external.jpg)

+The animation system has since successfully been down the parade route!
+The float, Tree Frog Night, featured 3 frog musicians and an accompanying cast of dancing fish.
+For an overview of the animation system's debut, check out <a href="https://aramder.github.io/animation-2019/" target="_blank">this page</a>.